ahmed-al-balochi/LibreGaming/README.md

 ```
 LibreGaming -a
 ```
-* To only install ProtonGE and Basic Packages(Wine, Steam, Gamemode):
+* To install ProtonGE and Basic Packages(Wine, Steam, Gamemode):
 ```
 LibreGaming -b
 ```